gauravk97/deep_learning_projects/README.md

 # deep_learning_projects

+This repository contains all deep learning projects I have done.
+Descriptions for each projects are:

-* experiments on mnist dataset
+* mnist_recognition: experiments on mnist dataset

-* udacity deep learning course ud730
+* udacity_ud730: udacity deep learning course https://in.udacity.com/course/deep-learning--ud730

 * experiments on nMnist and fashionMnist dataset